 Related reading: The first year of marriage

 It may seem so, especially to those who are recently engaged or dating each other.
 And yet to those who are married, it will be a familiar story.
-They will tell you, that the love hasn’t disappeared, it has only transformed.
+They will tell you, that love hasn’t disappeared, it has only transformed.
 The ‘I love you’ isn’t said, but done.

-It is done in the way a husband tanks up his wife’s car so that she doesn’t have to go to a petrol pump first thing Monday morning.
+It is done in the way a husband tanks up to his wife’s car so that she doesn’t have to go to a petrol pump first thing Monday morning.
 It is ‘said’ by the wife who pins the post-it for the constipated husband on the fridge with the words “Remember to eat the figs with the cereal.
 They do lovely things for the tummy.”

 I realised we weren’t alone in this situation when I judged the ‘I haven’t told you so but I have noticed…’ contest.
 We got an overwhelming amount of entries.
 The contest was all about giving an opportunity to couples – married, dating, living in, to put in words, things that they notice but never say it aloud.

-Almost all the couples talked about how the I love you has given way to things, gestures, walking the love talk so to speak.
+Almost all the couples talked about how I love you has given way to things, gestures, walking the love talk so to speak.
 One woman wrote about how her husband always makes sure that he carries a tablet to help her cope with her nausea when they travel.
 A man wrote about how his wife has switched over to having coffee because he likes coffee to be his first drink in the morning.

 Since there were too many entries to read and sort out that day, I got very tied up.
 And so my husband came thrice to the tiny study where I was at work, twice with a cup of tea, and once with a slightly tangy, amateurish banana and blueberry smoothie.